 4. As a lip treatment.

 Want to know the ingredient responsible for filling in lines and wrinkles in those costly dermatological treatments?
 Yep, it’s hyaluronic acid.
 Because hyaluronic acid can hold up to 1,000 times its weight in water, its use in cosmetic treatments to result in plump skin that is hydrated and healthy looking.
 Not looking to take a trip to a doctor’s office?
 You don’t have to!
-Patting a couple of drops of the SLMD Hyaluronic Acid Serum directly onto clean lips can offer benefits in seconds, either as a hydrating mask or a primer before applying lip products to dry, chapped lips.
+Patting a couple of drops of your favorite Hyaluronic serum directly onto clean lips can offer benefits in seconds, either as a hydrating mask or a primer before applying lip products to dry, chapped lips.

 5. As an all-over moisturizer.

 Rough heels?
-Pat a few drops of the SLMD Hyaluronic Acid Serum onto your feet and cover them with cotton socks before bed.
+Pat a few drops of the Hyaluronic Acid serum onto your feet and cover them with cotton socks before bed.
 Dry, snagged cuticles?
 Drop a small amount onto your nail beds for a moisturizing treatment that won’t leave you feeling greasy.
-A little goes a long when it comes to witnessing the benefits of this formula, and that’s thanks to the hydrating properties of squalane, which allows for smooth spreadability and easy absorption.
+A little goes a long when it comes to witnessing the benefits of this hydrating combination.

 6. As a hair treatment.

 Dry, dead ends got your hair feeling down?
 Lackluster locks in need of a shine boost?
-The SLMD Hyaluronic Acid Serum can double as a hair hydrator when the need calls for it!
-Why?
-Because the benefits of squalane aren’t just limited to the skin — it’s a naturally produced substance in our body that just as easily absorbed into the hair.
-The conditioning properties form a protective layer over the hair cuticle, which locks much-needed moisture in, resulting in soft locks. and because its derived from plants, its safe and sustainable solution for your moisturizing needs.
+Hyaluronic based serum’s can double as a hair hydrator when the need calls for it!
 Try it as a leave-in conditioner, flyaway tamer, or a post-heat treatment hair mask.

 7. As a post-sun soother.